OTHER KENTUCKY COALFIELDS

 KENOVA COAL FIELD

-Company store/offices and coal camp houses at Himlerville, KY, founded by Hungarian Martin Himler as an all-Hungarian coal mining operation in the 1910s.
+Company store/offices and coal camp houses at Himlerville, KY, founded in 1921 by Hungarian immigrant Martin Himler as an all-Hungarian coal mining operation.
+Himler Coal Co. closed the mines in 1929, but other companies later mined coal at this location.

 Himlerville was renamed Beauty, KY in 1930, as is noted on the church.
 Martin Himler's mansion sits on the hill behind the store and church.
 This once beautiful residence is now abandoned.